Friday: 10:00 until late. Last food orders: 21:00.

 The Oldest Pub in England?

-According to a timeline featured on the Isle of Wight History website, the first White Horse Inn was built in 1454, making it the oldest pub on the Isle of Wight and one of the very oldest in the country.
-In fact, many pubs that claim to be the oldest pub in England have slightly dubious histories and did not start out as public houses, so are often not able to back-up the claim.
-However, Island local history is quite clear; the White Horse was recorded as a pub in the mid-15th Century and has remained so to this day.
+In fact, many pubs that claim to be the oldest pub in England have slightly dubious histories and did not start out as public houses, so are often not able to back up the claim.
+However, the Island’s local history is quite clear; the White Horse was recorded as a pub in the mid-15th Century and has remained so to this day.

 Beautiful Beer Garden

-There is a beautiful and very well kept beer garden with plenty of seating and shady parasols for sunny days.
+There is a beautiful and very well-kept beer garden with plenty of seating and shady parasols for sunny days.
 Younger visitors will enjoy the children’s play area.
-The large car park means that there is never a problem dropping-by for a meal or a drink and it’s also a popular pit stop for walkers and cyclists.
+The large car park means that there is never a problem dropping by for a meal or a drink and it’s also a popular pit stop for walkers and cyclists.
 Booking a table is always recommended to avoid disappointment.

 Even the White Horse name itself is ancient and one of the earliest that was given to public houses.
-According to the History of Whitbread Pub Signs: ‘the white horse was a fertility cult of the Belgae, a tribe who occupied much of south east England between 50 BC and 50 AD’.
+According to the History of Whitbread Pub Signs: ‘the white horse was a fertility cult of the Belgae, a tribe who occupied much of southeast England between 50 BC and 50 AD’.
 The name also refers to the standard of the Saxons that was also adopted by the kings of Wessex.

 Unique Pub Sports

 In a traditional pub, you’d expect to find a darts board and pool table and more unusually a rings board.
-Rings is only played in a few parts of England, but this includes a well supported Ventnor league.
+Rings is only played in a few parts of England, but this includes a well-supported Ventnor league.

 The game itself is quite recognisable, the aim is to score the highest number you can by throwing three rings on to the hooks on the board, the same idea as darts.
 You also need to finish on an exact score and it’s a lot harder than it looks!